Time of Completion: 2009

 People who have remained alive are living through hell, the sense of

-Poem written by Koukichi Nakaya, Okinawan poet, who committed a suicide in his young age, wishing an independence of Okinawa, was inserted with the music composition by Yuji Takayashi.
+A poem written by Koukichi Nakaya, an Okinawan poet, who committed suicide at a young age, wishing for independence for Okinawa, was inserted with the music composition by Yuji Takahashi.

 Song: The Last Note

 Written by: Koukichi Nakaya (1939-1966)

 from his posthumous manuscript “name, stand up and walk”

 Music Composition: Yuji Takahashi